sore0159/devblog/README.md

 * * File contents will then be parsed as markdown, using the go package https://github.com/russross/blackfriday

 * Generates static pages for each post, and list of posts for each tag (and complete list).
-* Generates other pages?
-Index/About?
-Use some marker tag for non-inclusion?
+* Tags NODATE and NOTITLE will suppress the inclusion of the date and title on the generated page, as well as suppressing the date's in the filename of the generated file.
+This is primarily for index and archive files to still be written as adjustable .md files.
-* Generate will use a resources folder to store template files during production, but these resources will be packed into the binary after sufficient design.
+* Generate will use a resources directory for template files during production, but these resources will be packed into the binary after sufficient design.

+### Test Server
+This project includes a simple test server to use while designing the page layouts and site structure